Red-Hat-SE-RTO/workshops/exercises/norfolk_southern_workshop/rhel_system_roles/README.md

-# Exercise 3.4 - Leveraging RHEL System Roles
+# Exercise 5 - Leveraging RHEL System Roles in AAP 2

 * [What are RHEL System Roles](#what-are-rhel-system-roles)
 * [Step 1 - Use System Roles Collection from Automation Hub](#Step-1:-Use-System-Roles-Collection-from-Automation-Hub)